webpack/webpack.js.org/content/get-started/why-webpack.md

 ## Comparison

 webpack however is not the only module bundler out there.
-If you are choosing between using webpack or any of the bundler's below, here is a feature by feature comparison on how webpack fares against the current competition.
+If you are choosing between using webpack or any of the bundlers below, here is a feature by feature comparison on how webpack fares against the current competition.

 | Feature | webpack/webpack | jrburke/requirejs | substack/node-browserify | jspm/jspm-cli | rollup/rollup | brunch/brunch |
 |---------|-----------------|-------------------|--------------------------|---------------|---------------|---------------|